arp242/testing.vim/README.markdown

 testing.vim exposes several variables:

 	g:test_verbose    -v flag from commandline (0 or 1).
-	g:test_dir        Directory of the test file that's being run. g:test_tmpdir     Empty temp directory for writing; this is the default cwd. g:test_run        -r flag from commandline.
+	g:test_run        -r flag from commandline, as a string. g:test_bench      -b flag from commandline, as a string. g:test_dir        Directory of the test file that's being run. g:test_tmpdir     Empty temp directory for writing; this is also set as the working directory before running tests.
-	g:test_bench      -b flag from commandline.

 And a few functions: